Matilda House in Punggol

-    Filming location for BBC serials and WWII occupation
+Filming location for BBC serials & WW2 occupation

-During the war, Alexander Cashin himself was interned at Sime Road and Changi Prison over the three years of the occupation and passed away just two years after the end of the war in 1947.
-The Cashin Family soon regained Mathilda House, and after Alexander’s death, it was handed over to his sons Howard and Joseph Cashin.
+During the war, Alexander Cashin himself was interned at Sime Road and Changi Prison over the 3 years of the occupation and passed away just 2 years after the end of the war in 1947.
+The Cashin Family soon regained Matilda House, and after Alexander’s death, it was handed over to his sons Howard and Joseph Cashin.